HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 Follow these tips to learn how to go about moving house in Berlin.

-Recommended reading: Our other guides about moving to Germany, How Much Does It Cost To Move To Germany?
+We also recommend reading our other Germany Life guides, How Much Does It Cost To Move To Germany?
 Use Our Calculator!, Top Relocation Companies In Berlin Germany, and A Moving To Berlin Guide – Move Here & Settle In Like A Local.

 In Germany, it’s typical to give your landlord or property management company up to three months’ written notice when you’re ready to move out and end your contract.
 This gives them ample time to find new tenants, as well as you plenty of time to prepare for your move.
 In some cases, your notice period can be as little as 30 days, provided that you’ve found new tenants for your landlord and that he/she agrees to let them live in the flat.